 A note from the advisor endorsing the application.

 A detailed budget of all costs of the dissertation.
 These costs may include activities engaged in as a direct result of the work needed to be completed.
-For example, students may include of , equipment, materials, travel, etc. Please note that the funds cannot cover paying students to work on a dissertation, as there are regulations against doctoral students paying other students.
+For example, students may include the costs of participation, equipment, materials, travel, etc. Please note that the funds cannot cover paying students to work , as there are MSU regulations against paying other students.

 A calendar for completion for the dissertation.